Seeking Support for Missing Ostomate - A Personal Story

 Seymour has now become my lesser of two evils - reversal or just accept him and move on.
 I am still open to reversal should my circumstances change.
 I do have a peristomal hernia now, which they say is not uncommon; however, if it becomes larger and must be repaired or other issues appear, I will need to reconsider my path.

 These are just a few of my thoughts.
-Again, I do understand how you are feeling though and wanted you to know I felt EXACTLY as you do in the beginning of my journey.
+Again, I do understand how you are feeling though and wanted you to know I felt EXACTLY as you do at the beginning of my journey.
 Time does heal - or at least softens the initial blow!
 When the doc came in to tell me I needed surgery immediately and that I was going to have an ostomy, I just wanted to die.
 However, that was not an option or choice!
 My mind was spinning.
 My only knowledge of the word ostomy was a recollection back in the 80s when a co-worker told me about her father-in-law having one.
 Remembering things she told me at that time was beyond my comprehension, and now it was happening to me, and I knew it was not good news.
-I have no memory after that until some time later looking down at the thing sticking outta my belly that actually made me nauseated.
+I have no memory after that until some time later, looking down at the thing sticking out of my belly that actually made me nauseated.
 Fortunately, I have a loving and wonderful husband of 57 years who was strong for both of us.
 He watched and learned how to dress the wound while I turned completely white and thought I would either throw up or pass out!
 The stoma nurse actually said to him, "Look how white she is getting!"
-I have survived and live peacefully with "Seymour" (which is named after the movie "Little Shop of Horrors") not because I liked that movie, but the name just popped into my head ("feed me Seymour") when I looked down at my stoma for the first time.
+I have survived and live peacefully with "Seymour" (which is named after the movie "Little Shop of Horrors") not because I liked that movie but the name just popped into my head ("feed me Seymour") when I looked down at my stoma for the first time.

 This site says your last visit was 1 month ago.
 I hope you will continue to come back as these folks are a wealth of information, support, and some humor thrown in as well.
 Some of these Ostomates have many years of on-the-job training and experiences which they freely share to help one another.
 This is not the case with many surgeons (in my experience), gastroenterologists, and general practitioners - probably because they are not Ostomates.
-The next best source is a good stoma nurse (also referred to as WCON/WOCN) and of course, the internet!
-Each individual has more and/or worse problems than the last, and so many are very young - I remember this when I get down, and I try not to feel sorry for my old self.
+The next best source is a good stoma nurse (also referred to as WCON/WOCN) and, of course, the internet!
+Each individual has more and/or worse problems than the last, and so many are very young - I remember this when I get down and I try not to feel sorry for my old self.

 I hope I haven't bored you with my history, but I felt compelled to write to you because I do know and understand what you are going through, and hopefully, this too shall pass or at least subside as it did for me.
 Wishing the very best for you.
 Justbreathe